Current group members

 Vandhana Krishnan, MS

-2016 - current: As a software developer at SCGPM, Vandhana is working on the Stanford Clinical Genomics Service, and is responsible for implementing computational pipelines on the cloud and conducting benchmarking for clinical data.
-Prior to joining SCGPM, she was an Associate in Research at Washington State University managing the bioinformatics research and services in the Western Regional Small Grains Genotyping Laboratory, USDA-ARS where she built the lab’s computational facilities and helped develop a computational pipeline used for variant calling mainly from wheat genotype data.
+2016-current: Vandana is currently working as a bioinformatician on the VA's Million Veterans Project.
+As a software developer embedded within Stanford Health Care, Vandhana also worked on the Stanford Clinical Genomics Service, and was responsible for implementing computational pipelines on the cloud and conducting benchmarking for clinical data.
+Prior to joining SCGPM, she was an Associate in Research at Washington State University, managing the bioinformatics research and services in the Western Regional Small Grains Genotyping Laboratory, USDA-ARS, where she built the lab’s computational facilities and helped develop a computational pipeline used for variant calling mainly from wheat genotype data.

 Greg McInnes, BS